Nurses at Mumbai hospital take care of colleague till her last breath

-45-year-old Rita Sequiera, who passed away on Wednesday, had been diagnosed with a rare spinal condition; a team of nurses at the hospital tended to her daily needs, persuaded doctors to treat her for free and even pitched in financially
+45-yr-old Rita Sequiera, who passed away on Wednesday, was diagnosed with a rare spinal condition; team of nurses at Nair hospital tended to her daily needs, even pitched in financially

 Losing a loved one is a pain that is hard to overcome, but with the help of friends, one can tide over grief.
 This is what happened to one such family at Nair Hospital, where nurses took care of an ailing colleague till her last breath, and provided support even after her passing.